 Source: Google Maps

 Visiting Khiva was like getting lost in the stories of One thousand and one nights.
 Behind the city walls you find madrasahs with beautiful tiles, colourful minarets and gorgeous palaces.
-From admiring Kalta-minor Minaret and hearing about its legends to the breathtaking views you get when climbing Islam Khoja Minaret or visiting unique Djuma mosque.
+From admiring Kalta Minor Minaret and hearing about its legends to the breathtaking views you get when climbing Islam Khoja Minaret or visiting unique Juma mosque.
 Don’t forget to stop for a cup of black tea or traditional green noodles while exploring this amazing city.
+To see all its sites click here.

 Samarkand is home to probably the most known site in Uzbekistan – the Registan.
 This complex consists of three beautiful madrasahs, which you also have to see at night with all the lights.
 There are so many sites to see in Samarkand, one of the most gorgeous are definitely Gur-e-Amir and Shah-i-Zinda.
 It is a big city, so there are quite some distances between the top sites.
 Here you can also visit the Hovrenko wine museum, where you can learn about the history of wine production in the region and try some local wines.